prometheus/jmx_exporter/README.md

 Note that the scraper always processes all mBeans, even if they're not exported.

 Example configurations for javaagents can be found at  https://github.com/prometheus/jmx_exporter/tree/master/example_configs

+**NOTE**

+Both `whitelistObjectNames` and `blacklistObjectNames` are still supported for backward compatibility, but should be considered deprecated.

 ### Pattern input
 The format of the input matches against the pattern is